Meryiem/DCA-/README.md

 # DCA-
-intrusion detection by immune algorithm
+intrusion detection by immunological approach the  dendritic  cells algorithm is used to detect anomalies using the famous kddcup'99 dataset.